sollecitom/corda-di-container-spike/README.md

 The active part of the Corda platform.
 It defines the entry point and, when run, it wires and starts the node.

-Relevant dependencies:
-- javax.inject:javax.inject
-- javax.annotation:jsr250-api
-- spring-boot
-- node-api
-- cordapp-api
-- corda-di-cordapps-resolver (runtime)
-- corda-noop-flows-registry (runtime)

 ### node-api

 This module defines types used by the node to do certain operations.
 It is imported by the adapters.

-Relevant dependencies:
-- cordapp-api
-- javax.inject:javax.inject
-- javax.annotation:jsr250-api

 ### cordapp-api

 This module defines types similar to those in Corda, which are available for Cordapps.

-Relevant dependencies:
-- javax.inject:javax.inject
-- javax.annotation:jsr250-api

 ### commons

 This module defines types that are common to most modules.
 Ideally this should be replaced by a collection of domain modules, but for the sake of the exercise a common set works fine.

-Relevant dependencies:
-- javax.inject:javax.inject
-- javax.annotation:jsr250-api

 ### corda-di-cordapps-resolver

 This module provides a Cordapps resolution mechanism based on a Dependency Injection container.
 It is used at runtime by `node`.

-Relevant dependencies:
-- javax.inject:javax.inject
-- javax.annotation:jsr250-api
-- node-api

 ### corda-noop-flows-registry

 This module provides a no-op flows registry implementation that simply logs new bindings.
-It is used at runtime by `node`.

-Relevant dependencies:
-- javax.inject:javax.inject
-- javax.annotation:jsr250-api
-- node-api
+It produces a JAR plugin that `node` can use.

 ### cordapp-1

 This module defines an initiating flow, `QueryClusterAverageTemperature`, along with a domain model.

-Relevant dependencies:
-- cordapp-api

 ### cordapp-2

-This module defines a flow initiated by `QueryClusterAverageTemperature` defined in `cordapp-1`, which uses the Dependency Injection
-Container to inject dependencies inside the flow, and to read properties in a cascading way.
+This module defines a flow initiated by `QueryClusterAverageTemperature` defined in `cordapp-1`, which uses the Dependency Injection Container to inject dependencies inside the flow, and to read properties in a cascading way.

-Relevant dependencies:
-- javax.inject:javax.inject
-- javax.annotation:jsr250-api
-- cordapp-api
-- cordapp-1

 ### cordapp-2v2

 This module represents a newer version of module `cordapp-2`.
 It has the same packages and types, with different behaviour.

-Relevant dependencies:
-- javax.inject:javax.inject
-- javax.annotation:jsr250-api
-- cordapp-api
-- cordapp-1

 ### cordapp-3

-This module defines a flow initiated by `QueryClusterAverageTemperature` defined in `cordapp-1`, which uses the Dependency Injection
-Container to inject dependencies inside the flow.
+This module defines a flow initiated by `QueryClusterAverageTemperature` defined in `cordapp-1`, which uses the Dependency Injection Container to inject dependencies inside the flow.

-Relevant dependencies:
-- javax.inject:javax.inject
-- javax.annotation:jsr250-api
-- cordapp-api
-- cordapp-1